Noor-Ismot/Python-daily-log/README.md

 - Joining two lists using + operator and extend() method.
 - Removing list items using remove(), pop(), del keyword, and clear() method.

-# LEARN PYTHON : DAY 4
+# LEARN PYTHON : DAY 4 - Loops
 Topics: Range function and Loops [For Loop, While Loop with break, continue, else, pass statements]
 - The range() function generates a sequence of numbers, which can be customized using start, stop, and step parameters.
 - For loops are used to iterate over sequences such as lists, strings, and more, without needing an indexing variable.